 [a.k.a.
 Ponderosa White Pine, Bull Pine, Western Red Pine, Western Yellow Pine]

 The needles and bark of the Ponderosa Pine are very popular with a wide range of birds and small animals, who make nests and homes from these materials.
+As Ponderosa mature, they drop lower needles and branches and take on a very straight, columnar trunk.
 The very high treetops combined with very little lower branches make it a perfect vantage point for birds of prey.
 The thick bark is resistant to small ground fires which clear out underbrush.

 Ponderosa Pine is one of the most important species for timber production in North America, with over a billion board feet produced annually.
 Examples of living specimens are over 500 years old.
 If you plant one and it lives to be this old, please let us know.

 Ponderosa Pine seedlings: characteristics and options• prefers hardiness zones 3-7

 • mature height and spread: up to 100 ft high, 30 ft spread